"

 Figure 16.40.
 Plug Weld Symbol / Photo Credit: Cameron Kjeldgaard, CC BY 4.0

-The plug weld symbol is a simple rectangle, and can be confused with the backing bar symbol.
-However, if there is no groove symbol on the other side of the reference line it is safe to assume a plug weld is being called for.
+The plug weld symbol is a simple rectangle and, therefore, it can be confused with the backing bar symbol.
+However, if there is no groove symbol on the other side of the reference line, it is safe to assume a plug weld is called for.

-The diameter of the hole the plug weld is going in is shown to the left of the plug weld symbol.
-A number inside the symbol itself indicates the depth to which the plug should be filled with weld metal.
-If the hole is to be countersunk the degree of the countersink will be directly below (or above) the weld symbol.
-It is very common for multiple plug welds to be used when joining two parts.
-The number of required welds will appear in parenthesis directly below (or above) the angle of countersink.
-When multiple plug welds are needed their locations will need to be detailed on the print.
+The diameter of the hole the plug weld is going in is shown to the left of the plug weld symbol, making use of the diameter symbol.
+A number inside the rectangle itself indicates the depth to which the plug should be filled with weld metal.
+If the hole is to be countersunk, the degree of the countersink will appear directly below or directly above the weld symbol.
+It is very common for multiple plug welds to be used when joining two parts, so the number of required welds appears in parentheses directly below or directly above the listed angle of countersink.
+When multiple plug welds are needed their locations will be detailed on the print.

-Slot welding symbols use the same rectangular weld symbol.
-But in the case of slot welds the diameter symbol will not be present to the left of the symbol, just a number indicating the width of the slot.
+Slot welding symbols use the same rectangular weld symbol as for plug welds; however, in the case of slot welds the diameter symbol will not be present to the left of the symbol, just a number indicating the width of the slot.
 The length of the slot will appear to the right of the symbol.

 Attributions